IAIA awards are given annually in the following categories. Nominations for the 2018 IAIA awards will be accepted starting in June 2017.

 Rita R. Hamm IA Excellence Scholarship

-Toma Rani Saha, Bangladesh, was selected as the recipient of this year’s Rita R. Hamm IA Excellence Scholarship.
-Toma is a scientist working in the climate change, climate variability, and impact assessment fields.
+Cole Atlin was selected as the recipient of this year’s Rita R. Hamm IA Excellence Scholarship.
+Cole is a PhD student in the School of Environment, Resources, and Sustainability at the University of Waterloo, Canada.